William E. Starke: Early life and career

 Starke was born in Brunswick County, Virginia.
 His younger brother Peter Burwell Starke also became a general in the Confederate army, as well as a Mississippi politician.
 Prior to the Civil War, the brothers worked in the family's stagecoach business that operated between Lawrenceville and Petersburg, Virginia.
 In 1840, William Starke moved to the South, becoming a successful cotton broker in Mobile, Alabama, and New Orleans, Louisiana.
 In 1858, he purchased the SS Texas Ranger, a former supply ship, from the Federal government and used it to haul cotton to his customers.
+Historical records of antebellum slave sales in New Orleans show that Starke sold 154 enslaved people to former South Carolina Governor John L. Manning in two separate sales in 1859 to 1860.

 Starke was married to Louisa Grey Hicks, the daughter of a prominent Brunswick County businessman.
 Their daughter Sallie was born in Melrose, Alabama.

-Civil War
+American Civil War

 At the outbreak of the Civil War early in 1861, despite his lack of formal military education, Starke was named as the lieutenant colonel of the 53rd Virginia Infantry until June.
 He subsequently was an aide-de-camp to Gen. Robert S. Garnett in western Virginia, but was without a position following Garnett's death in the Battle of Corrick's Ford.
 His coolness and judgment in the midst of the confusion that followed the death of General Garnett were highly commended by Colonel William B. Taliaferro, who succeeded to command.
 He temporarily served on the staff of Robert E. Lee in August 1861.

 Later in the year, he received a commission as the colonel of the 60th Virginia Infantry.
 He led the regiment during the 1862 Peninsula Campaign.
 He was wounded in the hand during the Seven Days Battles on June 26, 1862, but resumed his duties after a three-day recovery period before finally relinquishing command after the battle.

 For his gallant efforts during the fighting, he was commended twice and then promoted to brigadier general on August 6, 1862.
 He was assigned command of the Second Louisiana Brigade.
 He led the Stonewall Division during the Second Battle of Manassas following the wounding of General Taliaferro.
 For unknown reasons, Jackson decided not to leave him in permanent command, appointing a staff officer (John R. Jones) instead.

 In mid-September, Starke's Brigade was part of the force under Stonewall Jackson that captured the large Union garrison at Harpers Ferry, after which they marched into Sharpsburg, Maryland, on September 16.
 A strong Union attack on the morning of September 17 drove back the Confederate lines.
 Starke was shot three times and died within an hour.
 He was one of six generals killed or mortally wounded at Antietam.

 His body was buried in the Hollywood Cemetery in Richmond, Virginia, next to his son who had been killed three and a half months earlier at the Battle of Seven Pines.